kangminsukdotcom/hugo-kang/README.md

 Simple, fast, and beautiful.

-This is a minimal Hugo theme called Kang.
+This is a minimal Hugo theme for writers.

 You can see the demo on [kangminsuk.com](https://kangminsuk.com).